afontenot/pyweight/docs/md/Technical Concepts.md

-# Pyweight Technical Concepts
+# PyWeight Technical Concepts

-This document explains the theoretical background for the Pyweight application.
+This document explains the theoretical background for the PyWeight application.
 Ordinary users are not expected to need to read this.

-Users who wish to read a light overview of the ideas here and a discussion of weight loss using Pyweight may find the [essay]() by Pyweight's primary author informative.
+Users who wish to read a light overview of the ideas here and a discussion of weight loss using PyWeight may find the [essay]() by PyWeight's primary author informative.

-## How Pyweight works
+## How PyWeight works

-Pyweight is intended to make weight management easier by solving two
+PyWeight is intended to make weight management easier by solving two
 problems:

  * Fluctuations in body weight tend to swamp real changes on a daily